-Take a look at our list and uncover some of the most acclaimed Romanians in the world.
+Check our list and uncover some of the greatest Romanians.

-Philosopher, writer and historian of religions, Mircea Eliade started writing during his adolescence when school homework didn’t make a lot of sense for the future author.
-He left for India to study the language and the culture immediately after graduating university.
-An impossible love story lived there will be the inspiration for his book Maitreyi, a best-seller published in Romania just one year later, in 1933.
+Mircea Eliade started writing during his adolescence when homework didn’t make a lot of sense to him.
+Years later, after completing his bachelor’s, he left for India to study the language and the culture.
+This was the decision that changed his life.
+An impossible love story lived in India inspired his book Maitreyi, a best-seller published in Romania in 1933.

 Photo source: https://www.rfi.ro

-His work was translated in 18 languages and he published 30 titles and over 1,200 papers.
+Eliade started this second career after WW2, in Paris, where he lived in exile.
+His work was monumental.
+He published 30 titles and over 1,200 papers, translated into 18 languages.
 From 1957 until his death he was a Professor of the History of Religions at the University of Chicago.

 Romanian engineer and aerodynamics pioneer, Henri Coanda was educated to become an army officer like his father.
 He abandoned the military career shortly after graduation and went to Paris to study aeronautics.
-After years of working on propeller planes and a series of brave experiments – one of them injuring him – Henri Coanda was awarded, in 1934, the French patent for the Coanda Effect.
+After years of working on propeller planes and a series of experiments, Henri Coanda received, in 1934, the French patent for the Coanda Effect.